perftool-incubator/tool-kernel/README.md

-# tool-kerneltools
+# kerneltools
-Crucible subproject to help run and post-process tools from linux kernel, like perf and bpf
+Scripts to help run tools that come with the Linux kernel source